 Once you have completed the Bristol PLUS Award you might like to consider applying for the Outstanding Award.

-In order to be eligible for the Outstanding Award you must have been involved with an activity that has allowed you to demonstrate the following skills:
+In order to be eligible for the Outstanding Award you must have carried out an activity that has allowed you to demonstrate the following skills:

 Please note: The activity you use must be different from any used towards your Bristol PLUS Award.
 Therefore if you are hoping to do the Outstanding Award it is important to think carefully when deciding which of your experiences you are going to use towards the PLUS Award.